Welcome Retailers Going Hungry on Purchase Street

 Meanwhile, more and more residents have said they are avoiding going downtown because of the difficulty of getting through the traffic tie-ups and the never-ending utility work on and off Theodore Fremd Avenue, now the main artery to town.
 “One day, Central Avenue is closed,” said a longtime resident.
 “The next day, Theodore Fremd is under reconstruction and you can’t exit or enter Elm Place.
 It’s maddening.”

 While residents like the idea of a pedestrian mall in principle, especially if it helps both retail and restaurants, they are not keen on the concrete barriers, the bollards, the oversized and unappealing signage.
 Suffice it to say, it could be more attractive and inviting.
+The local retailers may also look at inexpensive swag ideas and give away promotional materials to attract more customers.

 Wine at Five owner Cai Palmer said he doesn’t understand why the east end of Elm Place needed to be closed off “so that two restaurants could put out tables and could create a skateboard park for kids.”
 In his view, the plan was “slaphazard”.
 He’d like to see pro bono designers brought in to create streetscapes like those in Southport, Conn. and Greenport, Long Island.